 these tasks in a way that does not adversely affect the normal

 working of the server.
-It tries to estimate the free I/O
+It tries to estimate the available I/O

-bandwidth

-available and tune its activities to take advantage of this free
+bandwidth and tune its activities to take advantage of available

 defines the overall I/O capacity available to